john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 I recently took a deep dive into the history of Tolkien's Dwarves for a [game](https://github.com/theJollySin/mazes_of_erebor) I am writing.
 There is not as much known about the Dwarves as there is about the Elves, who were given entire books for their history.
 So, I had to scrounge information from all of Tolkien's works.

 What follows is the Cliff's Notes version of every major event in Dwarven history, that we know of.
-J.R.R.
-Tolkien's mythology evolved and improved over time; where possible I try to the last/latest version, giving weight to the History of Middle Earth published by his son.
+Tolkien's mythology evolved and improved over time; where possible I try to use the last and most recent version.
 Text in italics is not explicitly stated in Tolkien's works, but can be inferred without too much imagination.

  &nbsp;